 The grace period

 A child will enter the grace period when the child's parents cease to meet the eligibility criteria set out in The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) Regulations 2016, as determined by HMRC or a First Tier Tribunal in the case of an appeal.

 SCC will be able to access information about whether a child has ceased to meet the eligibility criteria and entered the grace period via the Eligibility Checking System.
 The grace period end date will automatically be applied to eligibility codes.

 SCC should continue to fund a place for a child who enters the grace period as set out in the Early Education and Childcare Statutory guidance for Local Authorities 2018

-SCC will notify a provider where a parent has fallen out of eligibility and inform them of the grace period end date, following the audit checks as set out in Table A.
+SCC will notify a provider where a parent has fallen out of eligibility and inform them of the grace period end date, following the audit checks as set out above.

 If a parent does not reconfirm or falls out of eligibility at the end of the grace period, their universal hour's pattern should remain the same unless otherwise stated in your admissions policy.